 Shipwrecks in and around the mouth of the Columbia date to the early 1800s, but there is circumstantial evidence of shipwrecks on the coast long before that.
 Spanish ships may have wrecked in the early 1700s, probably driven ashore in storms.
 There is circumstantial evidence, too, that crews were captured by Chinook and Clatsop Indians and then traded to other tribes as slaves.

 Between 1769 and 1776, Spain established presidios and missions along the Pacific coast of New Spain — present-day Mexico and southern California — in a resurgence of interest in Northwest exploration and conquest.
-Spanish ships made regular trips between the Philippines and New Spain, sailing a circular route that brought them eastward in northerly latitudes and then west in more southern latitudes.
+Spanish galleons, huge ships that were up to 2,000 tons and 150 feet long, made annual trips between Manila and Acapulco, a distance of about 7,680 nautical miles, sailing a circular route that brought them eastward in northerly latitudes and then west in more southern latitudes.

 Crossing eastward, it was their practice to sail north to catch the Japan current.
 Then, about 200 miles off the coast of present-day central California, they would turn south toward the outposts of New Spain.
 It was a perilous voyage.
 Pirates preyed on these ships around The Philippines, and near the Pacific coast fierce storms sometimes blew the ships far off course to the north and sank them or wrecked them on the coast.